seabbs/cste-forecasting-workshop/epinow2.md

 ## Delays from infection to hospitalisation

-Convolve the incubation period distribution with the distribution of delays from symptom onset to hospital admission to find the distribution of total delays.
+The delay between infection and hospitalisation can be decomposed into two distributions: the incubation period and the delay from symptom onset to hospitalisation.
+We can estimate these distributions using `EpiNow2` but for this tutorial we will use estimates from the literature.

 ### Incubation period

+The incubation period is the time between infection and symptom onset.
+Here we use an estimate from Lauer et al. (2020) which is based on 181 cases of COVID-19 in China.
+For a real-world analysis we recommend thinking carefully about which incubation period distribution just as we did for the generation time.

 ```r